intNation/livestock-image-classifier/README.md

 # Livestock Image Classifier (Graph-Based)

-Ever wondered if there was an easier way to keep track of your livestock just by looking at their photos?
-That’s exactly what this project does.
-It’s a Java-based tool that groups visually similar animals, helping farmers, researchers, or anyone working with livestock to manage their herd through images.
+This is a Java program that groups livestock images based on how similar the animals look.
+It helps you organize images, find similar animals, count them, and manage your dataset.

-## About This Project
+## About
-Instead of throwing machine learning at the problem, this project takes a more hands-on approach.
-Each livestock image is treated as a point in a graph, and the connections between them show how similar the animals look.
-By building this “similarity graph,” the system can quickly find animals that look alike, count them, and even help update your image database.

-## What You Can Do
+Each image is a node in a graph.
+Connections between nodes show how visually similar the animals are.
+The program uses classical image processing and graph algorithms instead of machine learning.

+## Features

-- Upload and organize your livestock images
+- Upload and manage images
-- Find animals that look alike in seconds
+- Find visually similar animals
-- Count visually similar animals with ease
+- Count similar animals for a chosen image
-- Add new animals or remove ones that are sold
+- Add or remove animals from the dataset
-- Use a graph-based search to quickly find matches
+- Graph-based similarity search

 ## How It Works

-1. Each image is converted into a feature vector using histogram analysis
+1. Images are converted into feature vectors using histogram analysis
 2. Vectors are compared to calculate similarity scores
-3. A graph is built with these scores as connections between images
+3. A similarity graph is built with weighted edges
-4. The system uses nearest neighbors in the graph to find similar animals
+4. Nearest neighbors in the graph are used to find similar animals

-Think of it like a social network—but for animals that look alike.

-## Why Graphs?
-Graphs make comparisons fast and efficient.
-You don’t need heavy machine learning libraries, and you can actually see how the system is connecting the dots between your images.
-It’s lightweight, transparent, and surprisingly effective.

 ## Accuracy

-On test datasets, the system matches animals with around **70–80% accuracy** based purely on visual similarity.
+- Around **70–80%** accuracy on test datasets

-## Tech Stack
+## Tech

 - Java & JavaFX
-- Graph Data Structures
+- Graph data structures
-- Histogram-Based Image Features
+- Histogram-based features
-- Custom Priority Queues and Hash Maps
+- Custom priority queues and hash maps

-## Getting Started
+## Running the Program

 1. Clone this repository
-2. Open the project in IntelliJ IDEA or your favorite Java IDE
+2. Open it in IntelliJ IDEA or any Java IDE
 3. Run the `MainApp` class
-4. Load your image dataset and start classifying
+4. Load your image dataset

 ## Author

 **Nation Dibakwane**
 Computer Science Graduate – University of Johannesburg